misingnoglic/misingnoglic.github.io/_posts/2020-07-03-using-python-to-buy-a-gift.markdown

 {% endhighlight %}

 And that's it!
+Just run this code on your computer, and eventually you'll be startled by the alarm once the item is back in stock.
 I hope you appreciated the walkthrough of how I got to this solution, and I hope you learned a thing or two!

 # So what happened?

 Well I ran the script, and a day later I heard the loud alarm sound!
 I went on my computer, and got the stand mix!
-I even told an online friend who was also interested in it, so we both got to score on the deal :) - so I'm glad that in the end the effort ended paying off.
+I even told a friend who was also interested in it, so we both got to score on the deal :) - so I'm glad that in the end the effort ended paying off.
 Hopefully it's useful for y'all as well in the projects you try to create.